Petergatsby/GleepostAPI/readme.md

 Given `start`, it returns messages from the [start]th most recent to [start + 20]th most recent.
-Given `after`, it returns at most 20 of the messages received since [after] Given `before`, it returns at most 20 of the messages received immediately before [before] Given `count`, it returns `count` messages per page rather than the default 20.
+Given `after`, it returns at most 20 of the messages received since [after] Given `before`, it returns at most 20 of the messages received immediately before [before] Given `centre`, it returns at most 20 of the messages surrounding [centre] Given `count`, it returns `count` messages per page rather than the default 20.

 example responses: